gtema/openstack/doc/src/osc.md

 Error response codes: badRequest(400), unauthorized(401), forbidden(403), itemNotFound(404), conflict(409)

-**Usage:** `osc compute server create219 [OPTIONS] --name <NAME> --flavor-ref <FLAVOR_REF>`
+**Usage:** `osc compute server create219 [OPTIONS] --flavor-ref <FLAVOR_REF> --name <NAME>`

 ###### **Options:**

+* `--build-near-host-ip <BUILD_NEAR_HOST_IP>` — Schedule the server on a host in the network specified with this parameter and a cidr (`os:scheduler_hints.cidr`).
+It is available when `SimpleCIDRAffinityFilter` is available on cloud side
+* `--cidr <CIDR>` — Schedule the server on a host in the network specified with an IP address (`os:scheduler_hints:build_near_host_ip`) and this parameter.
+If `os:scheduler_hints:build_near_host_ip` is specified and this parameter is omitted, `/24` is used.
+It is available when `SimpleCIDRAffinityFilter` is available on cloud side
+* `--different-cell <DIFFERENT_CELL>` — A list of cell routes or a cell route (string).
+Schedule the server in a cell that is not specified.
+It is available when `DifferentCellFilter` is available on cloud side that is cell v1 environment
+* `--different-host <DIFFERENT_HOST>` — A list of server UUIDs or a server UUID.
+Schedule the server on a different host from a set of servers.
+It is available when `DifferentHostFilter` is available on cloud side
+* `--group <GROUP>` — The server group UUID.
+Schedule the server according to a policy of the server group (`anti-affinity`, `affinity`, `soft-anti-affinity` or `soft-affinity`).
+It is available when `ServerGroupAffinityFilter`, `ServerGroupAntiAffinityFilter`, `ServerGroupSoftAntiAffinityWeigher`, `ServerGroupSoftAffinityWeigher` are available on cloud side
+* `--query <JSON>` — Schedule the server by using a custom filter in JSON format.
+For example:
+* `--same-host <SAME_HOST>` — A list of server UUIDs or a server UUID.
+Schedule the server on the same host as another server in a set of servers.
+It is available when `SameHostFilter` is available on cloud side
-* `--name <NAME>` — A target cell name.
+* `--target-cell <TARGET_CELL>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
-* `--image-ref <IMAGE_REF>` — The UUID of the image to use for your server instance.
-This is not required in case of boot from volume.
-In all other cases it is required and must be a valid UUID otherwise API will return 400
-* `--flavor-ref <FLAVOR_REF>` — The flavor reference, as an ID (including a UUID) or full URL, for the flavor for your server instance
+* `--access-ipv4 <ACCESS_IPV4>` — IPv4 address that should be used to access this server
+* `--access-ipv6 <ACCESS_IPV6>` — IPv6 address that should be used to access this server
 * `--admin-pass <ADMIN_PASS>` — The administrative password of the server.
 If you omit this parameter, the operation generates a new password
-* `--metadata <key=value>` — Metadata key and value pairs.
-The maximum size of the metadata key and value is 255 bytes each
-* `--networks <JSON>` — A list of `network` object.
-Required parameter when there are multiple networks defined for the tenant.
-When you do not specify the networks parameter, the server attaches to the only network created for the current tenant.
-Optionally, you can create one or more NICs on the server.
-To provision the server instance with a NIC for a network, specify the UUID of the network in the `uuid` attribute in a `networks` object.
-To provision the server instance with a NIC for an already existing port, specify the port-id in the `port` attribute in a `networks` object
-* `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
-A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
-To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
-If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
-A valid value is:

-  Possible values: `auto`, `manual`

-* `--access-ipv4 <ACCESS_IPV4>` — IPv4 address that should be used to access this server
-* `--access-ipv6 <ACCESS_IPV6>` — IPv6 address that should be used to access this server
-* `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
-The maximum size of the file path data is 255 bytes.
-The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
 * `--availability-zone <AVAILABILITY_ZONE>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
 * `--block-device-mapping <JSON>`
 * `--block-device-mapping-v2 <JSON>` — Enables fine grained control of the block device mapping for an instance.
 This is typically used for booting servers from volumes.
 An example format would look as follows: